TOPIC : Research and Innovation Staff Exchange

 Signature of grant agreements: maximum 8 months from the deadline for submission.

-Specific provisions and funding rates: please refer to the MSCA part of the H2020 Work Programme.
+Specific rules and funding rates are described in the MSCA part of the Work Programme.

 MSCA standard evaluation form